 As mentioned previously, "White Man's World" is in many ways the complete opposite of "Last of My Kind" despite the two narrators coming from the same cut of cloth.
 They're similar in background, but approach the changing of times in drastically different ways.
 Some will call this Isbell's white guilt trip, but it's not.
 He's acknowledging just how broken the American system is.
 What makes it relevant and real is how he holds himself just as accountable for his actions (verse four specifically) and is willing to learn from the mistakes of the past.
 It's a reminder that while progress has been made, this isn't a time for complacency.

 Most songwriters won't venture into the territory as dark or as serious as Isbell.
 It's one thing to write about an absent father ("Stopping By") or a Hatfield & McCoys type family feud ("Decoration Day"), but Isbell tackles an abusive father in "Yvette."
 In several ways, it's a companion piece to Here We Rest's "Daisy Mae."
-It's one of Isbell's most heartbreaking songs, though there's a silver lining here as well.
+It's one of Isbell's most heartbreaking songs.
 He steps in as one of Yvette's classmates who's noticed just how abusive her father is.
 Though it's an incredibly delicate song, Isbell throws in lines like "I might not be a man yet but that bastard will never be" that give it an appropriate rawness that cut straight to how dire the situation really is.

 8. "Speed Trap Town"